kietda/449project1/runbook.md

 5. Open docker-compose.yml with a text editor and change "volume" directory to where source files are located; additional information and configuration in the docker-compose.yml file

-6. Run micro services on localhost; docker is configured to connect to micro services outside of containers
+6. Run micro services on localhost; docker and postman requests configured to connect to micro services outside of containers

 7. Execute and test with no load (postman/newman image should be pulled from docker repository automatically)
     - $ docker-compose up